Do you have a shop?

 Each product category has different dates.
 Some products have two time periods on them.
 One is a general use by time if the product were to remain unopened and the other is how long the product should last once opened.
 When a jar is open it begins to deteriorate from being exposed to moisture in the air and from being touched etc.

-These times are general times and do not take into account the conditions they are kept in once they leave Maldon Soap. ie they may be kept in direct sunlight or in a steamy bathroom or a warm bedroom and this can have an impact on a natural products lifespan or effectiveness.
+These times are general times and do not take into account the conditions they are kept in once they leave Maldon Soap. ie they may be kept in direct sunlight or in a steamy bathroom or a warm bedroom and this can have a negative impact on a natural products lifespan or effectiveness.

 A bar of soap may keep for many years in a drawer – indeed soap bars were found in Egyptian mummies tombs – but that bar would fare less well if it were placed on display in a steamy bathroom so it made the room smell nice, so a degree of common sense and flexibility is required when it comes to a products shelf life.